 The thumb rule for a strategized organization depends upon its Mission, Vision, and Goal statements.
 A program manager’s responsibility is to strive for attaining the final mission and goals of the organization.
 He has to oversee customer satisfaction, safety, quality by his team members.
 He would be the guiding factor for strategizing every move of the Organization, towards the achievement of the final objectives of the firm.
 His presence should be amicable, his instructions clear and straightforward, knowledge-bearing, collaborative, and accepted by his followers.
 He serves as a key person to developing plans to strategically drive an organization.

 1. Why Does A Project Fail?
 Narrate The Reasons

 Answer: The prime reason for failure in project delivery happens due to a lack of vision.
-All members in the project team, executive management, project manager and team members should be accessing real-time data and information at the right time.
+All members of the project team, executive management, project manager, and team members should be accessing real-time data and information at the right time.
 The second reason can be stated as unclear project objectives.
-Companies try to over devote to opportunities rather than doing their homework as to how much overwork it would add to the team members, the psychological impact it may have down the line in business matrix.
+Companies try to over devote themselves to opportunities rather than doing their homework as to how much overwork it would add to the team members, the psychological impact it may have down the line in the business matrix.
 The third reason may be the communication gap that can result from untimely information dissemination between the tiers of business management i.e. the Project Manager, executive managers, team members respectively.
 Every means of proper management needs to be on the same platform while trying to achieve organizational goals.
 Failure of any project becomes a stain in future endeavors by the company.

 2. Points To Be Considered In Monitoring Project Process?